explodinglabs/explodinglabs.github.io/_posts/python/2021-01-25-dont-use-staticmethod.markdown

 A static method is just a function that doesn't use the class or object its contained in.

-In other words, it doesn't need to be inside a class.
-So write a plain function instead.
+In other words, it doesn't need to be inside a class, so write a plain function instead.